eduvpn/documentation/FEDERATION_NOTES_3.0.md

 * Participating VPN servers need the ability to update the list of trusted keys, i.e. to accept newly deployed federated instances;
-* Users need to know which instance their IdP is connected to in order to select it first to obtain an access token to use there and elsewhere;
+* Users need to know which instance, i.e. their country, their IdP is connected to in order to select it first to obtain an access token to use there and elsewhere;

 ## Analysis